Skip to content

 • resultReady - the guest result file exists.

-• mediationReady — a declared mediation channel is ready for a running workspace.
+• mediationReady - a declared mediation channel target is live reachable for a running workspace.
+Optional mediation reports ready: false without a hard error when the target is unavailable; required mediation reports an error.

 Each signal carries ready, optional observedAt, and optional detail/error fields.